Back to Guides

 Season begins; late registration with fee premium if space allows

 Most associations open registration 2-3 months before the season starts.
-This gives families time to plan and allows you to project team sizes for ice contracts.
+This gives families time to plan and allows the association to project team sizes for ice contracts.
+USA Hockey's annual registration cycle (typically opens June 1) is the upstream constraint that sets this calendar.

-Best practice is to allow registration without the USA Hockey number, but require it before the player can be added to a roster.
-This reduces friction at signup time.
+The cleanest pattern: allow initial registration without the USA Hockey number, but require it before the player can be added to a roster.
+This reduces friction for families who have not yet completed their USA Hockey registration for the season while still gating roster activation on a valid registration number.

 Simplify Your Registration Process